company formation lithuania

 Next, the company must open a bank account for the normal commercial operations and obtain the official seal of the subsidiary.
 The process of registration a Lithuanian subsidiary takes about 22 days from the moment of opening the bank account to the moment of obtaining the company’s seal.

-With regards to the steps on company formation in Lithuania that refer to setting up a bank account, local and foreign investors should be aware that the Company Law was recently modified and new provisions became applicable starting with 2021.
-Thus, one should know that, since January 2021, companies in Lithuania can also set up their bank accounts not only at local commercial banks, but also at the local licensed e-money institutions; at the moment, there are 77 such entities.
+With regards to the steps on company formation in Lithuania that refer to setting up a bank account, local and foreign investors should be aware that the Company Law was last modified in 2020 and new provisions became applicable starting with 2021.
+Thus, one should know that, since January 2021, companies in Lithuania can also set up their bank accounts not only at local commercial banks, but also at the local licensed e-money institutions; in the first quarter of 2022, there were 88 such entities.

 As said above, the subsidiary is incorporated under the form of a company type that is recognized under the Lithuanian law.
 Most common entity selected for this purpose is the private company, as it can be set up by both small and medium-sized companies and, given that it provides a set of advantages to its founders, it is a preferred way to register a subsidiary